 - Stabilisation of sediment into GeoBlock rock armour units for coastal protection.

 Strange looks were seen when three men in high visibility jackets descended on the paddling pool early morning in July and began excavating one metre deep holes.
 Trial pits were dug, with the types of sediment, stratification and other particulars recorded.
 Sediment samples were taken for further analysis, along with in-situ water tests and samples.
 These test results detailed the composition of the sediment by particle size and chemical composition.

 Larger samples were also taken to progress the GeoBlock concept being developed by Exo Environmental Ltd. The aim of the GeoBlock concept is to reuse dredged or excavated sediment that would conventionally regarded as a waste and landfilled or disposed of at cost.
 This is a challenging brief due to variety of dredged material, salinity, organic matter content, dredge location and potential contaminants.

 These blocks form part of the solution to reuse the material in an environmental, as well as economically, beneficial way.
-Further information can be seen on our Research and Development pages and updates on the Paddling Pool will follow.
+Further information can be seen on our Research and Development page and updates on the refurbishment of the Paddling Pool will follow.